Can I take out unemployment insurance cover in Australia?

 - Can be extremely difficult to show that their loss of job was not related to their performance whatsoever.
 This is especially the case if they were let go at a time when only a portion of the company lost their position.

 - Workers employed on a contract basis are not able to take out cover.

 Taking each of these points into consideration, the applicant must really consider their own position.
 While the benefit payment might provide some support for a short period of time, most workers will still be entitled to some form of redundancy benefit from their company.
 Policyholders must weigh up the restrictions of the policy and what they will be paying in premium payments to assess whether they really stand to gain much in the long run.

 Income protection insurance and unemployment cover from life insurers

 There are some policies available that will give certain support to customers that become involuntarily unemployed.

 Unemployment cover benefit

 Commonwealth Banks Income Protection Policy Income Care will provide a benefit to cover the minimum monthly loan repayments held with commonwealth bank for a maximum period of three months.
-This means that if the policyholder has a mortgage or credit card debt held with Commonwealth Bank, they will cover the minimum monthly repayments on that debt for a 3 month period.
+This means that if the policyholder has a mortgage or credit card debt held with Commonwealth Bank, they will cover the minimum monthly repayments on that debt for a three-month period.

-Unemployment waiver of premium
+Unemployment premium waiver

 This feature means that the policyholders premium payments will be waived if they made involuntarily unemployed.
 This waiver will only be available for a certain number of months and they will usually have to show evidence that they are actively seeking a new line of employment.